marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 This change should cause the styling from our CSS to also be applied to the blog page.

-Next we change the title and content:
+Next we change the title and content.

 ##### blog/index.html - Blog Overview